BiDAlab/UWF4DR-Benchmark/docs/reproducibility.md

 - the preprocessing pipelines,
 - and the evaluation protocols.

-This guide focuses on reproducibility of the experimental design and evaluation pipeline.
+This guide focuses on the reproducibility of the experimental design and evaluation pipeline.
 While exact numerical results may vary slightly due to hardware and software differences, all methodological steps and experimental decisions are fully specified.